-Orthopedic Sports Medicine in Shawnee Mission & Overland Park, KS
+Orthopedic Sports Medicine in Merriam & Overland Park, KS

 In addition to general orthopedic care, we have a strong team of sports medicine doctors on hand at Midwest Orthopaedics.
 Several of our doctors and PAs work with local sports teams to provide on-site medical care for athletes.